statisticsniff/howmanypeoplearearound/README.md

 # howmanypeoplearearound

-Count the number of people around you :family_man_man_boy: by monitoring wifi signals :satellite:.
+Count the number of people around you by monitoring wifi signals.

 *howmanypeoplearearound* calculates the number of people in the vicinity using the approximate number of smartphones as a proxy (since [~70% of people have smartphones nowadays](https://twitter.com/conradhackett/status/701798230619590656)).